 Some parents wonder whether a vegetarian diet is safe for their kids or teenagers.
 Experts say it is not only safe, but probably beneficial.
 In a study of 5,000 children, researchers concluded that the typical vegetarian diet is significantly healthier than the typical non-vegetarian diet.
 Just be sure kids get enough fats to meet their needs -- nuts, peanut butter, avocado, milk products, and eggs are all good sources.

-You don't need to be a vegetarian seven days a week to reap some of the benefits.
+You don't need to be a vegetarian seven days a week to reap many of the benefits.
 Going meatless one or two days a week can reduce your intake of saturated fats and cholesterol, while giving your body plenty of beneficial plant-based nutrients.
 Eating satisfying, meatless meals is getting easier and more convenient.
 Many restaurants and supermarkets now offer items specifically for vegetarians.